Icinga/icingaweb2-module-director/doc/82-Changelog.md

 * FEATURE: Hint and Error styling has been unified and improved
 * FEATURE: Form field rendering for sets now deals with invalid values
 * FEATURE: Better descriptions for time-based and other fields (#1897, #1264)
+* FEATURE: Daemon tab now gets red instead of yellow when not running (#2238)

 ### Translations
 * FEATURE: Italian is now available (#2080)